 A cost/benefit analysis should be comprehensive.
 It should take into account direct and indirect impacts, such as the impact on the government for providing retiree health care and additional contractor costs.
 In addition, it should take into account the effect upon both the plan sponsor and the pension fund (if the pension fund is a separate organization).
 Governments should retain an actuary to assist in conducting a cost/benefit analysis.

-Material changes to the ERI proposal during the legislative process should trigger adjustments to the cost/benefit
+Material changes to the ERI proposal during the legislative process should trigger adjustments to the cost/benefit and budgetary analyses.

 Regarding financially-driven ERIs, a cost/benefit analysis should compare long-term benefits and costs against the default scenario of a hiring freeze.
 Most financially-driven ERIs project financial benefits based on payroll savings related to staff departures.
 However, any such savings should be discounted, because a hiring freeze also creates payroll savings (owing to the normal rate of staff departures).
 Thus, the ERI benefit is limited to the marginal increase in staff departures attributable to the ERI.
 Governments that attribute all staff departures to an ERI would over-state the ERI benefit, thus distorting the cost/benefit analysis.